aaron9589/esphome-for-model-railroading/README.md

 ## Getting Started

 New here?
-Follow these three steps in order:
+Follow these steps in order:

 1. **[Set up your PC](installing-esphome-cheatsheet.md)** — install Docker Desktop and VS Code, enable host networking, start EMQX (MQTT broker) and ESPHome Dashboard.
 2. **[Configure your first board](first-board-setup-guide.md)** — create a device in the Dashboard, load the sample config, flash it by USB, confirm it is online.
+3. **[Verify JMRI communication](jmri-mqtt-verification-guide.md)** — create a sensor and turnout in JMRI, confirm messages flow in both directions.
-3. **[Get help from Copilot](copilot-steering-prompts.md)** — copy-paste prompts to guide you through any step with AI assistance.
+4. **[Get help from Copilot](copilot-steering-prompts.md)** — copy-paste prompts to guide you through any step with AI assistance.

 ### What You'll Need